cses-webdev-main/MainWebsite-Documentation/README.md

 ## Backend

-The backend tech stack consists of a Node environment in Javascript running Express.js, deployed as an AWS Lambda function.
+The backend tech stack consists of a Python environment, deployed as an AWS Lambda function with AWS SAM.
 It uses a PostgreSQL database hosted on AWS RDS to securely store basic user information.

 Each endpoint is thoroughly tested, first manually using resources like Postman on top of unit testing to ensure a stable development branch.
 Then, the development branch undergoes full E2E testing in conjunction with the frontend branch on multiple platforms / devices to ensure quality assurance.